-Nothing quite makes you feel alive like a good old-fashioned haunting.
+Nothing quite makes you feel alive like a good old-fashioned haunted house.

 And there’s no better time for a frightening experience than on or around Halloween.
 There’s just that little something extra in the air, a lingering feeling like the sensation we’re never really alone, alone that makes everyone on edge and ripe for the supernatural to occur.